Sustainable Growing Practices

 Colombia is also part of the 17 mega-diverse countries of the world.
 With rich soil, spring water irrigation, abundant sunlight and the right elevation, the “terroir” of NuSierra’s operations is as good as it gets.

-For all its importance, NuSierra’s unique terroir is just one factor that affects cannabis’ final taste, smell and cannabinoid expression.
+For all its importance, NuSierra’s unique terroir is just one factor that effects cannabis’ final taste, smell and cannabinoid expression.
 Handling and processing can also significantly affect the quality of cannabis oil.

 Hand Harvested and Hand Trimming of Flower